fabricethilaw/sonarnet/README.md

 ## How it works

 The classic ConnectivityManager's methods tell whether there is a network interface capable to *allow for Intrernet access*.
-But generally this is not enough to guarantee make sure of true Internet access when connected to a network.
+But generally this is not enough to guarantee that there is true Internet access when connected to a network.
 SonarNet's goal is to solve this.

 SonarNet wraps the ConnectivityManager and seeks to let your app replicate the Android OS means of detecting Internet network.
 So, when ConnectivityManager detects Wi-Fi or Cellular network, SonarNet uses a cleartext HTTP probe to a known URL (such as `connectivitycheck.gstatic.com`), to detect whether there is true Internet access, or whether a captive portal is intercepting the connections.